About ING Unsung Heroes

 Of the 100 finalists, three are selected for additional financial awards: $25,000 for first place; $10,000 for second place; and $5,000 for third place.
-The top winners are selected by ING’s Educators Advisory Board, consisting of six distinguished educators from across the United States.
+The top winners are selected by ING U.S.’s Educators Advisory Board, consisting of six distinguished educators from across the United States.

 If you or someone you know leads or has an idea for an outstanding educational project, we encourage you to apply for the ING Unsung Heroes program today.
-You can download a PDF version of the latest application.
+To complete the online application visit https://unsungheroes.scholarshipamerica.org.

 Contact Scholarship America via email or by phone at (800) 537-4180.
 Or ask your local ING representative for more information.
 The deadline for applications is April 30.
 Winners are announced in the fall.cn62229072010